Reading Music for Kids Step-by-Step

 Reading music is a battle that must be planned, and you must be willing to change strategy the moment the child goes astray, which is inevitable.
 By now you can see that our strategy is fun, work, fun, work.
 Here is a set of learning steps that describe children’s common battle to read music.

 Make sure that the child can play songs by number, or color, or whatever way gets them happy with the instrument.
-Do not start their experience with the piano with reading music.
+Do not start their experience at the piano with reading music.

 The Five Lines

-Look at the five lines.
+Look at the five horizontal lines.
 That is the playing field for this game.
 It has nothing to do with numbers or color.
 It’s a new game played on a field of five horizontal lines.
 Play drawing games and let them try to draw five horizontal lines.
+Let them draw circular "notes" centered on one of the five horizontal lines, or on the space in between lines.

 That may be as far as you can go with a little child in one day.
 Older kids find the five lines obvious and are ready for the next steps.
 Younger kids may take weeks to be secure with these ideas.